AgentSmithyAI/agentsmithy-vscode/docs/server-management.md

 ### Server Won't Start

 1. Check the "AgentSmithy Server" output channel for errors
-2. Verify port 8765 (or configured port) is not in use
+2. The server automatically selects an available port, so port conflicts should not occur
 3. Try manually restarting: `AgentSmithy: Restart Server`
 4. Check your firewall settings